Kathy Jones: Ordained ministry

 In 1992, Jones was ordained in the Church in Wales as a deacon during a service in Bangor Cathedral.
 From 1992 to 1994, she served her curacy in the Rectorial Benefice of Holyhead, Anglesey, in the Diocese of Bangor.
 She then moved to Bangor, Gwynedd, and, from 1994 to 1999, worked as a chaplain of Ysbyty Gwynedd (Gwynedd Hospital).
 In addition, she was a curate of the Benefice of Bangor between 1994 and 1995, and Priest-in-Charge of St. Peter's Church in the Benefice between 1995 and 1999.
 She was ordained as a priest in 1997.

 In 1999, Jones became Vicar of the Parish of Betws y Coed, Dolwyddelan, Penmachno and Capel Curig.
 The parish includes St Gwyddelan's Church, Dolwyddelan, St Mary's Church, Betws-y-Coed, and St Tudclud's Church, Penmachno.
 She had originally believed that she would only stay in the appointment for two years and then return to chaplaincy.
 However, she actually spent the next seven years in parish ministry.
 She then served as Lead Chaplain of the Northumbria Healthcare NHS Foundation Trust in the Diocese of Newcastle, Church of England.

 On 19 September 2015, Jones was announced as the next dean of Bangor.
 On 30 January 2016, she was installed as Dean in a service in Bangor Cathedral.

-It was announced on the 2 May 2021 that Jones would be leaving her role as dean to become a family support leader at a hospice in Staffordshire.
+It was announced on 2 May 2021 that Jones would be leaving her role as dean to become a family support leader at a hospice in Staffordshire.